pmem/pmem.github.io/content/memkind/manpages/memkind.3.md

 major.minor.patch, where:

-+ major number is incremented whenever API is changed (loss of backward compatibility),
++ major number is incremented whenever the API is changed (loss of backward compatibility),
 + minor number is incremented whenever additional extensions are introduced or behavior has been changed,
 + patch number is incremented whenever small bug fixes are added.